PacktPublishing/Node-Cookbook-3rd-Ed/4-Making-Clients-and-Servers/content.md

 ## Introduction

 One of the great qualities of Node is its simplicity.
 Unlike PHP or ASP there is no separation the behavior we want.
 With Node we can create the server, customize it, and deliver content all at the code level.

-This chapter demonstrates how to create various clients and servers in the "Application Layer" of the TCP/IP stack.
+With a focus on core API's and low-level implementation, this chapter demonstrates how to create various clients and servers in the "Application Layer" of the TCP/IP stack.

-### Processing POST Data
+## Receiving POST Data

 If we want to be able to receive POST data we have to instruct our server on how to accept and handle a POST request.
 In PHP we could access our POST values seamlessly with $_POST['fieldname'], because it would block until an array value was filled.

 Contrariwise, Node provides low level interaction with the flow of HTTP data allowing us to interface with the incoming message body as a stream, leaving it entirely up to the developer to turn that stream into usable data.

 ### Getting ready